-Texas had more than 230,000 homeless students enrolled in school in school year 2017-2018, double the number of enrolled homeless students in school year 2015-2016.
-This was a huge change compared to other large states and compared to the nation, likely due to the devastating impact of Hurricane Harvey in September 2017.
-Funding through the Federal Emergency Management Agency (FEMA) was insufficient to cover the costs of the extreme destruction of the natural disaster in the immediate aftermath, extending homelessness for many families.
+Due to the devastating impact of Hurricane Harvey in September 2017, Texas had more than 230,000 homeless students enrolled in school in school year 2017-2018, double the number of enrolled homeless students in school year 2015-2016.
+This was a huge change compared to other large states and compared to the nation.
+Funding through the Federal Emergency Management Agency (FEMA) was insufficient to cover the costs of the extreme destruction of the natural disaster, extending homelessness for many families.

 Nationwide, more than 1.5 million enrolled students were homeless during school year 2017-2018.
-Homeless students face struggles and barriers that students who are not homeless do not face - limited access to digital resources, difficulty finding a space to study, potential transportation issues, and inadequate resources to be involved in school or extra-curricular activities, among other things.
+Homeless students face struggles and barriers that students who are not homeless do not confront - limited access to digital resources, difficulty finding a space to study, potential transportation issues, and inadequate resources to be involved in school or extra-curricular activities, among other things.
 The added stress of taking care of basic needs can make it a challenge to focus on academics and reach the students' full learning potential.